From the ACR Team: Introducing the Texture Control

 Finally, I added a touch of Texture to my eyes.

-I’m still not going to be getting any calls to do modelling, but with just a radial filter and a few brush strokes, I was able to make a reasonable result.
+I’m still not going to be getting any calls to do modeling, but with just a radial filter and a few brush strokes, I was able to make a reasonable result.

 Here’s a landscape example of using both Texture and Clarity: